jebr/linux-scripts/ansible-setup/README.md

   * Add hosts with variables to Ansible inventory (/etc/ansible/hosts)
   * Test host connection with `ansible -m ping`

+# Preparations

+Before you can fully deploy Ansible you must ensure that OpenSSH server is installed on the host pc.
+You can install the OpenSSH server with the following command:

+`sudo apt install openssh-server -yy`

+# Finnaly

+After going through the installation and testing, the remote user still has to be added to the group sudo without a password.
+Go through the following steps to set this up.

+1. Create the group ansible

+`sudo groupadd ansible`

+2. Add the current user to the ansible group

+`sudo usermod -aG ansible $USER`

+3. Open /etc/sudoers

+`sudo visudo`

+4. Add the following line to the file

+`%ansible ALL=(ALL:ALL) NOPASSWD:ALL`

 # Preview

 ## Linux Update Help Menu